 Here are some questions people often ask about how to make these Purim cookies.

-No, you don't have to use almond flour.
+While the recipe call for almond flour, you don't have to use almond flour.
 Gluten-free oat or quinoa flour can also be used instead.
 Just keep in mind that the texture of your dough may not be as light and fluffy.

 Yes!
 Feel free to experiment with different fillings.
 You can use jam, nut butter, or chocolate chips.
 Just make sure the filling is thick enough to stay inside the cookies once they're baked.